Brazil raises G20 stakes on IMF funding pledge

 German officials also made clear they wanted to separate a discussion over resources for the IMF and a debate on reforming voting powers in the global lender, putting Germany at odds with Brazil.

-(Additional reporting by Daniel Flynn in Paris, Alonso Soto in Brasilia, Lesley Wroughton in Washington, Noah Barkin and Gernot Heller in Berlin and Manoj Kumar in India; Writing by Krista Hughes; Editing by Neil Fullick)
+(Additional reporting by Daniel Flynn in Paris, Alonso Soto in Brasilia, Lesley Wroughton in Washington and Noah Barkin and Gernot Heller in Berlin; Writing by Krista Hughes)